marty90/web-page-acquire/README.md

 The needed Python libraries are listed in `requirements.txt`.
 This tools works on MAC and Linux (no Windows).

+Notes:

+* To record the video, it uses `ffmpeg`.
+You should check that the correct screen is detected.

+* To capture packets, it uses `dumpcap`.
+Check it can work without superuser privileges.
+If not, add the SUID bit to the `dumpcap` binary.

 ## Usage

 On a command line, run: